indico/indico/doc/guides/VideoServicesGuides/EventManager/EventManager.rst

 Recording Request, etc., and the Managers tab too) and perform any operation that you can perform there.

-In order to add someone, you can either click on *Add Existing* which will bring a standard user search pop-up dialogue, or click *Add from favourites* which will bring up your favourite users.
+In order to add someone, you can either click on *Add Indico User* which will bring a standard user search pop-up dialogue, or click *Add from favourites* which will bring up your favourite users.